kasiopea-org/pisek/README.md

     - They don't contain unprintable characters
     - They have a newline at the end
     - In Kasiopea mode the files are reasonably small
- - Task is complete
+ - The task is complete
-    - In CMS there are no redundant lines in judge's stdout/stderr.
+    - In CMS there are no redundant lines in the judge's stdout/stderr
-    - If `solution_for_each_subtask`, there exists dedicated solution for each subtask
+    - If `solution_for_each_subtask=on`, there exists a dedicated solution for each subtask

 ### Testing given programs